 The good news is that you don't need to do it alone.
 You can find help online at the U.S. Small Business Administration and at any of its district offices throughout the country.
 In addition, SCORE, a nonprofit organization dedicated to supporting small businesses, offers free advice and mentoring, along with initiatives specifically for military veterans.

-Finally, Navy Federal offers members a wealth of business services, including assistance with preparing business loan requests in order to help maximize your chances for loan approval.
+Finally, Navy Federal offers members a wealth of business solutions, including assistance with preparing business loan requests in order to help maximize your chances for loan approval.
 So if you're in the business of starting or growing a business, contact us today.